Danny Green (boxer): Personal life

 Green was born on 9 March 1973 in Perth, Western Australia.
 He is one of four children born to Malcolm and Maria Green.
 His father was born in Burracoppin as one of eleven children; he left school at the age of 15 and farmed sheep and wheat in the rural Wheatbelt locality of Warralakin.
 Green's father eventually moved the family to Perth "after yet another bad season", where he worked as a manager for Hungry Jack's and coached junior Australian rules football.
 About his father, Green stated: "Dad taught me the values he learned growing up in the bush and fighting his way out of tough times" and "He told me that no matter how many times you get knocked down, you can always pick yourself up and start again."
 Green was educated at Newman College in Perth.

 Green's hobbies include surfing and ping-pong.
 He spends "part of his time off working for children's charities and aiding indigenous causes."

 Green married his wife Nina in 2002 at the Elvis Chapel in Las Vegas, and they have two children: Chloe (born 2002) and Archie (born 2007).
 He has an older brother (Brendan, who was drafted by the West Coast Eagles in 1992 and also played for Claremont) and two sisters (Sharni and Narelle).
 Green lives in Perth.

 Green supports the West Coast Eagles in the Australian Football League, and has often given pre-match pep talks to the players.

-Following 2012 king-hit attack on Daniel Christie, Green started the Stop The Coward Punch campaign, which aims to stop king hit attacks.
+Following the 2012 king-hit attack on Daniel Christie, Green started the Stop The Coward Punch campaign, which aims to stop king hit attacks.